DataLab-Platform/DataLab/doc/features/image/menu/processing.rst

         Denoise image by subtracting its white top hat transform (using a disk footprint)

+    All denoising methods
+        Perform all denoising methods on image.
+Combined with the "distribute on a grid" option, this allows to compare the different denoising methods on the same image.

 Morphology
     White Top-Hat (disk)
         Perform white top hat transform of an image, using a disk footprint